![]() |

 different English possibilities for translating the German word (It's

-written for people who had the gun at hand, so a lack of clear, concise
+for people who had the gun at hand, so a lack of clear, concise text is

-text is understandable for the originals.
-I do my best to make it
+understandable for the originals.
+I do my best to make it fully understandable

 The guns and equipment which I don't have are either loaned to me by other

-I have had several people help me through emails with explanations
+have had several people help me through emails with explanations and descriptions.

-and descriptions.
-This allows me to provide concise wording in my
+This allows me to provide concise wording in my translations.
+Sometimes

 This is not a "type it in and hit the Translate

-online and on disk.
-They may be adequate (at best) for modern German,
+and on disk.
+They may be adequate (at best) for modern German, but

-but of course were not designed to properly work with text from a 80 year
+of course were not designed to properly work with text from an 80 year

 old manual with special vocabulary and uncommon meanings.
 The results